aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/task-table-management/task-baselines/_index.md

 ### Q: How can I obtain a temporary license for Aspose.Tasks?
 A: Visit [here](https://purchase.aspose.com/temporary-license/) to obtain a temporary license for Aspose.Tasks.
 ### Q: Are there any tutorials beyond task baselines available?
-A: Explore the [official documentation](https://reference.aspose.com/tasks/net/) for a wide range of tutorials on Aspose.Tasks features.
+A: Explore the [documentation](https://reference.aspose.com/tasks/net/) for a wide range of tutorials on Aspose.Tasks features.
 ### Q: Where can I purchase Aspose.Tasks for .NET?
 A: You can conveniently purchase Aspose.Tasks [here](https://purchase.aspose.com/buy).